derailed-dash/Advent-of-Code/docs/python/regex.md

 ### Using findall()

 Here is another way to retrieve matches and their groups.
-Note how each line expects to return a single match, which is we always index the return value of `findall()` with `[0]`.
+Note how each line expects to return a single match, which is why we always index the return value of `findall()` with `[0]`.
 This match contains our four groups, as a tuple.

 ```python
 pattern = re.compile(r"(\d+),(\d+) through (\d+),(\d+)")